-3.1 Local Ambiguity in Turkish Agreement Attraction
+3.1 Local ambiguity in Turkish agreement attraction

-Due to the aforementioned syncretism, the word 'eğitmeni' may be parsed as either instructor-poss or instructor-acc.
-In the possessive parse, the genitive marking on the word 'teknisyenin' is considered the genitive-possessive structure's morphological reflex on the word 'teknisyen'.
-On the other hand, when the word 'eğitmeni' is parsed as instructor-Acc, Turkish speakers have to generate a more complex structure where the word 'teknisyenin' is the subject of the embedded clause and the word 'eğitmeni' is the object of the same embedded clause.
+Due to the aforementioned syncretism, the word eğitmeni may be parsed as either instructor-POSS or instructor-ACC.
+In the possessive parse, the genitive marking on the word teknisyenin is considered the genitive-possessive structure's morphological reflex on the word teknisyen.
+On the other hand, when the word eğitmeni is parsed as instructor-ACC, Turkish speakers have to generate a more complex structure where the word teknisyenin is the subject of the embedded clause and the word eğitmeni is the object of the same embedded clause.
 Sentences (3b) and (3a) exemplify these possible parses.
 The CP structures are shown with a square brackets.
 The relative probability of encountering an accusative marking rather than possessive marking also supports the idea of two different interpretations.
 We calculated the relative likelihood of having an accusative marked noun than a possessive marked noun following genitive marking.
-Data from annotated treebanks from Universal Dependencies v2.9 (Türk et al., 2021; Kuzgun et al., 2020; Türk et al., 2019; Sulubacak et al., 2016; Çöltekin, 2015) showed that the relative probability of encountering accusative marking after the genitive-marked noun is 0.21.
+Data from some of the annotated treebanks from Universal Dependencies v2.9 (Türk et al., 2021; Kuzgun et al., 2020; Türk et al., 2019; Sulubacak et al., 2016) showed that the relative probability of encountering accusative marking after the genitive-marked noun is 0.21.